vikumar01/spam-mail/README.md

-Predict the mail as spam or not using various ML algorithms KAggle dataset
+BAsic ML code for prediction of mail as spam or not using various ML algorithms KAggle dataset